-This handbook provided a good idea of what can happen along the way to bringing an enterprise workload into Azure.
+This handbook provided a good idea of what can happen along the way to bringing an enterprise workload into the Google Cloud Platform.
 Hopefully with the answers you found here, you'll be able to make the next steps toward the cloud.
 For every step of the enterprise workload migration process, we've also shown how NetApp has a solution that is proven to help make the transition safe, cost-effective, and fast.